-A global public appeal raised the Christchurch Earthquake Appeal Trust around \$94 million1.
-Since then interest on funds held and some small donations have lifted the total to over \$105.5 million.
+A global public appeal after the 2010-11 Canterbury earthquakes raised around \$94 million1 for the Christchurch Earthquake Appeal Trust.
+Since then, interest on funds held and some small donations, have lifted total funds received to over \$105.6 million.
+Less than \$100 thousand remains unallocated.

-The majority of the approximately 280 funded projects are now operating for the benefit of the Canterbury community, or in the case of events, or interim activities and social services support, have fulfilled their objectives to provide relief to the Canterbury communities adversely effected by the 2010-11 Canterbury earthquakes.
+Almost 280 funded projects are now operating for the benefit of the Canterbury community, or in the case of events or interim activities and social services support, have fulfilled the Trust's objectives to provide relief to the Canterbury communities adversely effected by the 2010-11 Canterbury earthquakes.